Aggregating Direct and Indirect Neighbors through Graph Linear Transformations: Graph Linear Transformations

 The independence and parameter sharing assumptions, introduced for scalability, may be an oversimplification of the system dynamics that we want to model.
-To add expressiveness back into the model, we propose multi-headed GaBP, akin to multi-head attention in Transformers ~\cite{attn_all_u_need}.
-Through multi-headed GaBP, each head learns its own walk-summable topology $J^{(k)}$ and observation vector $h^{(k)}$, and performs GaBP independently to obtain head-specific graph linear transformations.
+To add expressiveness back into the model, we propose multi-headed graph linear transformations for learned precision matrices, akin to multi-head attention in Transformers ~\cite{attn_all_u_need}.
+Through multi-headed Graph Linear Transformations, each head learns its own walk-summable topology $J^{(k)}$ and observation vector $h^{(k)}$, and performs a graph linear transformation independently to obtain head-specific graph linear transformation results.
 This formulation allows different heads to focus on distinct structural, semantic, or confidence contexts within the graph.
 The resulting node embeddings are layer-normalized, activated, concatenated, and projected back to the feature dimension.